Buffon's Problem determines Gaussian Curvature in three Geometries: A General Framework

-Take $X$ to be a random variable that is uniformly distributed on $[-\ell, \ell]$.
-The orientation of $\mathcal E$ determines a notion of signed distance between points on $\mathcal E$.
-Let $z$ be a real number.
-In the case when $M$ is the sphere, $z$ will be in $\mathds R\mod 2\pi r$.
-Denote by $p_x(z)$ the unique point on $\mathcal E$ that lies on $\mathcal E$ a signed distance of $z$ from $x$.
-View a needle in each of the three geometries as a directed segment of length $L$ of a geodesic whose midpoint is $p_x(X)$.
-The tip of the needle with center $p_x(z)$ is a marked endpoint of the needle and its position is uniformly randomly distributed on the geodesic circle $C_x(z)$ of diameter $L$ centered at $p_x(z)$.
-Denote by $I_x(z)$ the random variable that is 1 if the needle with midpoint $p_x(z)$ intersects $G(L)$ and $0$ otherwise.
-The geodesic circle $C_x(z)$ will intersect either one grating line at two distinct points or two distinct grating lines at one point each.
+The tip of the needle with center $p_x(z)$ is a marked endpoint of the needle and its position is uniformly randomly distributed on the geodesic circle $C_x(z)$ of radius $L$ and center $p_x(z)$.
+The geodesic circle $C_x(z)$ intersects either one grating line at two distinct points or two distinct grating lines at one point each.
 In the case when $C_x(z)$ intersects a geodesic in $G(L)$ at two points, the intersection defines two arcs of $C_x(z)$.
-Denote by $A_x(z)$ the arc length of the smaller of the two arcs.
-If the geodesic circle $C_x(z)$ intersects two grating lines at exactly one point each, then define $A_x(z)$ to be 0.
-If $C_x(z)$ intersects a grating line in such a way that the intersection divides $C_x(z)$ into two arcs of equal length, then take $A_x(z)$ to be half the circumference of $C_x(z)$.
+Denote by $\Lambda_x(z)$ the arc length of the smaller of the two arcs.
+If the geodesic circle $C_x(z)$ intersects two grating lines at exactly one point each, then define $\Lambda_x(z)$ to be 0.
+If $C_x(z)$ intersects a grating line in such a way that the intersection divides $C_x(z)$ into two arcs of equal length, then take $\Lambda_x(z)$ to be half the circumference of $C_x(z)$.

-Denote by $C(\ell)$ the circumference of a geodesic circle of radius $\ell$.
-Take the probability $P(I_x(X)=1|X=z)$, the probability that the needle intersects $G(L)$ given that the center of the needle is a signed distance of $z$ from the point $x$, to be uniform in the angle that the needle makes with the equator.
-A needle that intersects a grating line will still intersect the same grating line at the same point when the needle is rotated by half a circle, hence
+Denote by $\Circ(L)$ the circumference of a geodesic circle of radius $L$.
+Denote by $I_x(X)$ the random variable that is 1 if a needle with midpoint $p_x(X)$ intersects $G(L)$ and $0$ otherwise.
+A needle that intersects a grating line will still intersect the same grating line at the same point when the needle is rotated by half of a circle, hence